Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you have a particular question regarding the City’s records pertaining to a particular personal name and/or plot location at Greenmount, feel free to email the Records Administrator,

-If you follow City of Durango and Table to Farm wildlife protection measures, this should not be an issue with your collection bucket.
-For curbside compost pickup, please remember to only put your bucket out on the morning of your collection day (after 6 am and before 8 am).
-Make sure the lid is on and fully sealed and do not leave your bucket out at night.
+If you follow City of Durango and Table to Farm guidelines, wildlife conflict should not be an issue with your collection bucket.
+For curbside compost pickup, please remember to only put your bucket out on the morning of your collection day (between 6 and 8 a.m.).
+Make sure the lid is on and fully sealed, and do not leave your bucket out at night.

-No. The city of Durango and Table to Farm are partnering first on outreach and education to encourage more residents and businesses to sign up for compost collection voluntarily.
+No. The city of Durango and Table to Farm Compost are currently partnering on outreach and education to encourage more residents and businesses to sign up for compost collection voluntarily.

 In the coming years, the city will be evaluating the feasibility of expanding city-wide food waste diversion and composting services.
-Landfills are the third-largest source of human caused methane emissions and food waste makes up approximately 20% of residential trash in Durango.
-Reducing waste and increasing composting will be critical to achieving the city's adopted waste diversion and greenhouse gas emissions goals.
+Landfills are the third-largest source of human caused methane emissions and food waste makes up approximately 20% of residential waste in Durango.
+Reducing waste and increasing composting will be critical to achieving the city's adopted sustainability and greenhouse gas emissions goals.

-Placing a couple of handfuls of sawdust at the bottom of your bucket helps to mitigate smells and keep buckets clean.
-You can reach out to Table to Farm Compost any time for more sawdust and some will be dropped off on your next pick up day.
+Placing a couple of handfuls of sawdust or shredded paper products at the bottom of a compost bin helps to mitigate smells and keep buckets clean.
+Table to Farm Compost service customers can request sawdust at any time and some will be dropped off on your next pick up day.

 You might be surprised to learn that many things other than just food waste can be composted.
-For example, Table to Farm accepts hair clippings, grass clippings, vacuum contents, paper towels and shredded paper products!
+For example, Table to Farm accepts coffee grounds, vacuum contents, grass clippings, hair clippings, unbleached paper towels and shredded paper products.

 Click here to learn more and buy Table to Farm finished compost and artisan soil.

-There many different types of electric vehicles.
-For Durango’s EV readiness roadmap, we are looking at two main categories when we generally refer to EVs:
+There many different types of electric vehicles (EVs).
+For Durango’s EV planning purposes, we are looking at two main categories when we generally refer to EVs:

 All fully electric vehicles should be able to use the new fast charging stations at the Transit Center.
 Some plug-in hybrid models support DC fast charging, but some do not.
 Each DC fast charging station has two connector types that fit different vehicles.
-The CHAdeMO connector fits most Nissan, Mitshubishi and Kia electric vehicles while the SAE Combo connector fits many other vehicles including BMW, VW, Chevy and many new U.S, European and Asian models.
-However, Tesla owners will need an adapter to use the stations and some plug-in hybrid vehicles (with both an internal combustion engine and an electric motor) are not equipped for fast charging.
+The CHAdeMO connector fits most Nissan, Mitsubishi and Kia electric vehicles while the CCS/SAE combo connector fits nearly all other vehicles.
+Tesla owners will need a CHAdeMO-Tesla adapter to use the stations.
+If you do not have an adapter, visit the Transit Center customer service window during regular business hours for assistance.